somesillydude69/minigame/README.md

 # minigame

-# Simple you install the flappy script and run python on it
+# Git clone this repo for the minigame 🔥
 git clone https://github.com/somesillydude69/minigame